The Grand Canyon, Arizona, USA

 The West Rim is only a stone’s throw from Las Vegas, so it is a famous choice for day trips.

-Standing in the heart of Arizona, the Grand Canyon is no less than a spectacular natural wonder in the world most famous tourist spot.
+Standing in the heart of Arizona, the Grand Canyon is no less than a spectacular natural wonder in the world’s most famous tourist spot.
 It is an outstanding example of the power of erosion, which has molded the dramatic landscape over millions of years by the Colorado River.
-It is a place that is almost 277 miles away and up to 18 miles of it are the widest part and nearly 1 mile deep.
+It is a place that is almost 277 miles away, and up to 18 miles of it are the widest part, and nearly 1 mile deep.
 It is still the most visited world heritage site.
-It is quite big enough and it is presented to the visit with the gorgeous geological formations, which actually explain the diverse spectrum of colors and levels of the Earth’s historical development.
-On the other hand, the south rim area is very easy to reach and it is very popular among visitors.
-It offers a lot of viewpoints.
-It is like Yavapai Field Trip and Mather Point, from which you can view the rich panorama of the Grand Canyon and bask in the beauty of the colorful walls of the gorge during both dusk and dawn.
+It is pretty big enough and it is presented to the visitor with the gorgeous geological formations, which actually explain the diverse spectrum of colors and levels of the Earth’s historical development.

 Havasu Falls